 Listen to the heartfelt testimonial below given by a previous PWS Family Summit participant to get a better idea of what kind of experience this really is.

-Topics covered at the PWS Family Summits span from location independence, cultural sensitivity, education and travel.
+Topics covered at the PWS Family Summits cover location independence, cultural sensitivity, family strategies, education and travel.